Skip to definition.

 1. Exclamation of annoyance

-Sounds like: dam
+Sounds like: da

-Derived forms: damning, damns, damned
+Derived forms: damns, damning, damned

-See also: cursed, curst, damnation, damnatory
+See also: cursed, curst [archaic]

-Encyclopedia: Damn Damn, I Wish I Was Your Lover
+Encyclopedia: Damn, I Wanna Be Your Lover